 - An extension in a VM group (DPT/DTMF) cannot receive a call waiting tone.
-This is to prevent call waiting tones from interrupting the recording of voice mail messages. - Data Line Security When an extension user activates Data Line Security, Call Waiting is turned off. (→ 1.10.4 Data Line Security) - Call Waiting Tone A proprietary telephone (PT) user can select the preferred call waiting tone through personal programming (Call Waiting Tone Type Selection). - Caller Information When an extension receives a call waiting tone, the caller's information will flash on the display for five seconds at 15-second intervals. - Call Waiting from the Telephone Company
+This is to prevent call waiting tones from interrupting the recording of voice mail messages. - Data Line Security When an extension user activates Data Line Security, Call Waiting is turned off. (→ 1.10.4 Data Line Security) - Call Waiting Tone

+A proprietary telephone (PT) user can select the preferred call waiting tone through personal programming (Call Waiting Tone Type Selection).

+Caller Information

+When an extension receives a call waiting tone, the caller's information will flash on the display for five seconds, followed by a 10-second pause, then flashes again for five seconds.

-Besides the Call Waiting feature provided by the PBX, you can also subscribe to your telephone company's Call Waiting service and receive call waiting tones from the telephone company's analog lines.
+Call Waiting from the Telephone Company Besides the Call Waiting feature provided by the PBX, you can also subscribe to your telephone company's Call Waiting service and receive call waiting tones from the telephone company's analog lines.
 If you do, this external call waiting tone will alert an extension user of another incoming CO line call that is waiting.
-The user can answer the second call by disconnecting the current call or placing it on hold.
+The user can answer the second call by disconnecting the current call or placing it on hold using EFA.

 For details, consult your telephone company.

-Call Waiting Caller ID (Visual Caller ID)

-When using the call waiting tone supplied by the telephone company over analog lines, the caller's telephone number will flash on the display twice for five seconds at 15-second intervals.
+Call Waiting Caller ID (Visual Caller ID) When using the call waiting tone supplied by the telephone company over analog lines, the caller's telephone number and name can be received.
+Either the name or the number will flash on the display for five seconds followed by a 10-second pause, then flash again for five seconds.
+Note that the received caller information will not be displayed on telephones or wireless phones connected to SLT ports.